Bangladesh PM urges teen protesters to go home amid violence - AFP

-Dhaka (AFP) - Bangladesh Prime Minister Sheikh Hasina urged students Sunday to go home as police fired tear gas at teenage protesters during an eighth day of unprecedented demonstrations over road safety which have paralysed parts of Dhaka.
+Dhaka (AFP) - Bangladesh Prime Minister Sheikh Hasina urged students Sunday to go home as police fired tear gas during an eighth day of unprecedented protests over road safety which have paralysed parts of Dhaka.

-Students in their tens of thousands have brought parts of the capital to a standstill since two teenagers were killed by a speeding bus.
+Students in their tens of thousands have brought parts of the capital to a standstill after two teenagers were killed by a speeding bus.

 The unrest quickly spread beyond the capital.
 Authorities have shut down mobile internet services across swathes of the country, officials and local media said.